Azure/iot-operations-sdks/doc/components.md

 Receives (via subscription) a telemetry message from a sender.
 It will automatically deserialize the payload and provide this to the application.

-## Command

-The command provide an invoker and an executor for sending and receiving RPC over MQTT.

 ### Command invoker

 The invoker is the origin of the call (or the client).
 It will generate the command along with its associated request payload, serialized with the specified format.
 The call is routed via the MQTT broker, to the RPC executor.
 The combination of the invoker, broker and executor are responsible for the lifetime of the message and delivery guarantees.
 There can be one or more invokers for each executor.